-The matters referred to under "Eligibility for Investment" and "Canadian Federal Income Tax Considerations" and certain other legal matters relating to the issue and sale of the Series 04-4 Bonds offered hereunder will be passed upon on behalf of BC Ferries by McCarthy Tétrault LLP and on behalf of the Underwriters by Farris, Vaughan, Wills & Murphy.
-Mrs. Elizabeth J. Harrison, QC, Chair of the Board of Directors of BC Ferries, is a partner of Farris, Vaughan, Wills & Murphy.
+The matters referred to under "Eligibility for Investment" and "Canadian Federal Income Tax Considerations" and certain other legal matters relating to the issue and sale of the Series 04-1 Bonds offered hereunder will be passed upon on behalf of BC Ferries by McCarthy Tétrault LLP and on behalf of the Underwriters by Farris, Vaughan, Wills & Murphy.
+Mrs. Elizabeth J. Harrison, who became Chair of the Board of Directors of BC Ferries on March 31, 2004, is a partner of Farris, Vaughan, Wills & Murphy.